camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 {{< img src="../../img/migration/step3.png" title="Confirm Migration" >}}

 In the next step, you see an overview of the migration that you are about the execute.
 This page displays the exact id of the source and target process definition as well as the number of process instances you are about to migrate.
 It also contains a tabular display of the migration plan.
-You can also configure options for the migration such as whether the migration should be performed asynchronously as a batch and whether custom listeners and IO mappings should be skipped.
+You can configure options for the migration such as whether the migration should be performed asynchronously as a batch and whether custom listeners and IO mappings should be skipped.

-By clicking on the `Show request payload` button on the bottom of the page, you can assess the request payload that is send to the server to perform the migration.
+By clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-eye-open"></i></button> button on the bottom of the page, you can assess the request payload that is send to the server to perform the migration.

 # Check Migration Result